- Our desires are not inherent, but copied. When someone wants something, we naturally want it too.

 Mimetic theory states that we want things others have that we don’t have yet.
 The harder it is to get these things, the more we want them.

-It’s a problem because all we know about these things are what our model tells us.
+It’s a problem because all we know about these things is what our model told us about them.
 We don’t know how we would feel if we had those things.